Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/about-papa-carlo.md

    defines parser using Papa Carlo's API right in the Scala code.
  * **PEG grammars**.
 Modern and easy to understand language definition grammar.
- * **Expression parsing with Pratt algorithm.** Complicated expression syntax with a number of infix precedence operators can be defined in a few lines of Scala code.
+ * **Expression parsing with Pratt algorithm.** Complicated expression syntax with a number of unary/binary precedence operators can be defined in a few lines of Scala code.

 The project is [published on GitHub](https://github.com/Eliah-Lakhin/papa-carlo) under the terms of